Habenaria Rosefinch (carnea x crinifera)

 Habenaria Rosefinch (carnea x crinifera) 5739.15 (approximately 15 seedlings per flask).

 The Hybrid: A primary cross of the well known Habenaria carnea with Habenaria crinifera a relatively unknown species with a wonderful forked lip.
+It has been registered as Rosefinch.
 See below for detailed cultural suggestions.